percona/pmm-doc/docs/deploy/index.md

 $ yum update pmm-client
 ```

-If you installed your  client manually, remove it and then download and install a newer version.
+If you installed your PMM client manually, remove it and then download and install a newer version.

 ## Uninstalling PMM Components

 Each PMM Client and the PMM Server are removed separately.
-First, remove all monitored services by using the **pmm-admin remove** command (see Removing monitoring services).
+First, remove all monitored services by using the **pmm-admin remove** command (see [Removing monitoring services](../pmm-admin.md#removing-monitoring-services)).
 Then you can remove each PMM Client and the PMM Server.

 ### Removing the PMM Client